 As a kindergarten teacher my first choice in choosing & buying apps is purchasing “assigned” apps.
 For the reasons listed above.
 Assigned apps give that “purpose & meaning” that I’m looking for in learning.
 Especially when we progress monitor 20+ students a year.
 Assigned apps also lend themselves to differentiation because I can assign targeted practice for specific skill building.
 In having this ability, I can pick and choose areas of learning for which the child needs improvement in and assign and track their learning.

 It does require some iPad management because the same students have to use the same iPad each single time.
 My iPad’s are set up like this:

 Each student is assigned a numbered iPad, his or her name is on the outside cover written on an index card.
 This makes it simple and easy to manage the iPads when students are working with “assigned” apps.

 What I like most about technology is that it’s a tool to enhance student learning in a fun techy way!
-For me technology and apps are tools to enhance or reinforce concepts and skills that have already been introduced and taught either in whole group or small group instruction.
+For me, technology and apps are tools to enhance or reinforce concepts and skills that have already been introduced and taught either in the whole group or small group instruction.
 With this in mind, here are my top 4 assigned apps I use in my classroom with my kindergartener’s.